 Victor A. Jaramillo

-Victor's work focuses on Tax Controversy (including criminal tax, sensitive audit matters, and voluntary disclosures) and Tax Planning (including expatriation, pre-immigration planning, and cross-border investments).
+Victor's work focuses on Tax Controversy (including criminal tax, sensitive audit matters, and voluntary disclosures), Tax Planning (including expatriation, pre-immigration planning, and cross-border investments), and cryptocurrency issues (representing exchanges and investors).
 He previously worked for McKee Nelson/Bingham McCutchen (now Morgan Lewis), and General Electric; and has undergraduate degrees from Florida State University and a law degree from Emory University School of Law (with honors).